History (HIS)

 Pre-requisite(s): Nine semester hours of history or consent of instructor

-The interaction of policy, military force, and society in the waging of war and the quest for peace and security in the Middle East.
+An in-depth exploration of the interactions of policy, military force, and society in the waging of war and the quest for peace and security in the Middle East.

 HIS 4316 The African Diaspora (3)